Dushyantgoswami/docs/docs/tutorials/smart-contract/contract-interaction.md

 # Contract Interaction

-Deploy and interact with wasm-contract via the dymension-wasm rollup.
+In this section we will deploy and interact with our NameService contract.

 ## Contract Deployment

-Deploy the smart contract and fetch the deployment transaction hash:
+Deploy the smart contract and fetch the deployment transaction hash

 ```sh
 TX_FLAGS="--chain-id $CHAIN_ID --gas-prices 0uwasm --gas auto --gas-adjustment=1.1"